Comments on Funding:

 Applicants must submit the following supporting documents:

-- 1an aerial photo of the Site with parcel boundary clearly shown.
+- an aerial photo of the Site with parcel boundary clearly shown.

-- 2a context map of the Site(s) with parcel boundary clearly shown, including:
+- a context map of the Site(s) with parcel boundary clearly shown, including:

-- 3a topographic map - a detailed, accurate graphic representation of features of the Site that appear on the Earth's surface, using contour lines at a scale of 1:50,000.
+- a topographic map – a detailed, accurate graphic representation of features of the Site that appear on the Earth’s surface, using contour lines at a scale of 1:50,000.

-- 5excerpts of the in-effect municipal Official Plan and applicable Zoning By-Law which include the date the Official Plan and Zoning By-law that came into effect.
+- excerpts of the in-effect municipal Official Plan and applicable Zoning By-Law which include the date the Official Plan and Zoning By-law that came into effect.

-- 6a property survey that includes all Lots that forms the Site.
+- a property survey that includes all Lots that forms the Site.

-- 7a parcel register report and the index map from the Ontario Land Registry Office.
+- a parcel register report and the index map from the Ontario Land Registry Office.

 Other Things to Note: